 Michael R. Cohen, R.Ph.

-Years ago, problems with accessible prescription and over-the-counter (OTC) medicines within reach of children were the predominant issues linked to medicine poisonings.
-Today, this problem has been worsened by medicines that look and taste like candy, medicine patches that fall off or are taken off of sleeping adults by children and ingested or applied to their skin, medicines like nicotine delivered by chewing gum or Tic-Tac-like pellets, and other medicine forms that attract a child’s attention.
+Childhood poisonings today are often due to medicines that look and taste like candy, medicine patches that fall off or are taken off of sleeping adults by children and ingested or applied to their skin, medicines in chewing gum or Tic-Tac-like pellet form, and other medicine forms that attract a child’s attention.